 “Doctor Polaris, that outline of your helmet makes me wonder if you weren’t Frances’ demon from when we first met you,” said Nightwing.

 The Flash slapped his fist into his palm.
 “Of course!
 He had to have been.
 Mrs. Kane thought it was a monster.
 It was him all along!
 What have you done with Frances, you horn-headed creep?”

 Bat-Girl frowned.
-“Wicked hat.
+“Wicked hat, dude.
 We must hit the malls someday.”

 Doctor Polaris gestured, and the three heroes were pinned to the wall by their metallic gear.

-Nightwing said, “Now!”
-He and Bat-Girl hit their belts and fell free.
+“Now!”
+Nightwing shouted, and he and Bat-Girl hit their belts and fell free.